-For example, interoperability testing is done between smartphone and tablet to check data transfer via Bluetooth.
+In other words, interoperability testing means to prove that end-to-end functionality between two communicating systems is as specified by the requirements.
+For example, interoperability testing is done between smartphones and tablets to check data transfer via Bluetooth.

 There are different levels of Interoperability Testing, they are